The incredible ways we can tell how old ancient artefacts are

 By measuring the amount of carbon-14 remaining in a sample, archaeologists can determine when the sample died.

-The results of radiocarbon dating are expressed in years, with an acceptable margin of error.
 For example, a test could state that an object was dating from "1030 ± 40 BP".

 This means that it was alive 1030 years ago 'Before Present', with a potential range of error of 40 years before or after that date.

-Since Carbon 14 is almost all gone after 50,000 years, radiocarbon dating cannot be used for anything beyond this age.
+Since carbon 14 is almost all gone after 50,000 years, radiocarbon dating cannot be used for anything beyond this age.

 Ancient Egyptian mummy